ananya-kundanagar/Java/README.md

-This is a repository of my journey with java
-#
-This repo contains basic java programs.

-# Programs :
+It contains basic Java programs that cover various concepts, such as input/output, arithmetic operations, conditionals, loops, and string manipulation.
+Here's a brief overview of the programs in the repository:

-1. Write a program to print whether a number is even or odd, also take input from the user.
+Program to check whether a number is even or odd: This program takes an input number from the user and checks if it is even or odd.

-2. Take name as input and print a greeting message for that particular name.
+Program to print a greeting message: This program takes the name of the user as input and prints a greeting message.

-3. Write a program to input principal, time, and rate (P, T, R) from the user and find Simple Interest.
+Program to calculate Simple Interest: This program takes input from the user for principal, time, and rate of interest, and calculates the simple interest.

-4. Take in two numbers and an operator (+, -, *, /) and calculate the value.
+Program to perform arithmetic operations: This program takes two numbers and an operator as input from the user and performs the operation based on the operator.

-(Use if conditions)
-5. Take 2 numbers as input and print the largest number.
+Program to find the largest number: This program takes two numbers as input and prints the largest number.

-6. Input currency in rupees and output in USD.
-7. To calculate Fibonacci Series up to n numbers.
-8. To find out whether the given String is Palindrome or not.
+Program to convert currency: This program takes input in rupees and converts it into US dollars.

+Program to generate Fibonacci series: This program generates the Fibonacci series up to a given number n.

+Program to check if a string is palindrome: This program takes a string as input and checks if it is a palindrome or not.

-9. To find Armstrong Number between two given number.
+Program to find Armstrong numbers: This program finds Armstrong numbers between two given numbers.

-10. Convert Celcius into fahrenheit.
+Program to convert temperature: This program converts temperature from Celsius to Fahrenheit.